Taiki-San/Polybob/README.md

 All code is released under the [MIT license](http://opensource.org/licenses/MIT).
 Nonetheless, we use third-party libraries that remain of course under their respective license (see below).

-Furthermore even if it's Taiki who handled commits, the software was designed by [mlpo](https://github.com/mlpo) (for the mathematics and algorithms) and [Taiki](https://github.com/TaikiMMT) (for the parser).
+Furthermore even if Taiki handled commits, the software was designed by [mlpo](https://github.com/mlpo) (mathematics and algorithms) and [Taiki](https://github.com/TaikiMMT) (parser and solver).
 Matsuharo and [Gregory Le](https://github.com/gregtaole) were also involved in the creation of the user interface.

 ## Supported expressions: